 Using the --editable flag will cause the installer to create a symbolic link from the installation location to your source code, so any changes you make to the source code will immediately be available in the installed version of the tool.
 This command will also install extra development dependencies needed for building the documentation, running the unit tests, etc.

-If you would like to run Julia diagnostic scripts, you will also need to install Julia.
-One way to install Julia is by using Jill.py
+If you would like to run Julia diagnostic scripts, you will need to install the ESMValTool Julia dependencies: